modelfoxdotdev/modelfox/crates/www/content/docs_guides/run_the_app_on_your_own_server/post.md

 "title": "Run the App on Your Own Server."
 }

-If you do not want to use the cloud hosted modelfox app at https://app.modelfox.dev, you can run it yourself!

 To get started, install the ModelFox CLI and run `modelfox app`.
 This runs the app in a configuration suitable for testing on a single computer.
 It stores data in the local filesystem and in a local SQLite database.

 To run the app in production, you will need: